Configure Opti ID for CMS 12

 Option 1: Configure local login

-Local login sets up Opti ID-specific accounts for invited users.
+Local login configures Opti ID-specific accounts for invited users.
 You manage user identity and permissions within Opti ID.

 1. Complete the initial technical contact login.
-This is the person who logs into Opti ID first and configures it for the rest of your organization.
+This person logs into Opti ID first and configures it for the rest of your organization.
 Contact your Customer Success Manager (CSM) if you do not know who the technical contact is.
 You can change the technical contact later.

 2. (Optional) Brand your login page.